testingautomated-usi/DeepHyperion/documentation/getting_started.md

 python rq3.py
 ```

+> NOTE: This command may produce RuntimeWarnings.
+Do not worry about them.
+The commands are successful if the plots are stored.

 Then, you will find the following files in `plots` folder:

 * `RQ1-MNIST.pdf` (Figure 3: RQ1: Misbehaviours found by DeepHyperion, DeepJanus and DLFuzz on MNIST)